 5. Far-future setting

 This is where you can start to see technology that is perhaps explained in less detail or feels more unfamiliar.
-It’s improbable that the people of the 1900s could have foreseen the invention of the smartphone, or the internet, or large language models.
+It’s improbable that the people of the 1900s could have foreseen the invention of the smartphone, the internet, or large language models.
 Likewise, in a far-future setting, you may have technology that functions the way magic does in fantasy.
-The reader may get some fundamental rules by which your far-future technology works, but we don’t understand the underlying nuts and bolts.
+The reader may get some fundamental rules by which this far-future technology works, but we don’t understand the underlying nuts and bolts.
 Oftentimes, we don’t need to.

 Pandora’s Star by Peter F. Hamilton begins in a near-future setting before jumping forward into the far future.
 A key concept of this book is that people have figured out a way to create stable wormholes, which allows them to link far-flung places and makes travel near-instantaneous.
-Some of the book takes place on Earth, while some of it takes place on other planets.
-This leads into our next science fiction setting…
+Some of the book takes place on Earth, while some of it takes place on other planets—which leads nicely into our next science fiction setting...

 6. Alien planet settings

 Science fiction, especially in a far-future setting, doesn’t have to take place on Earth or on any of our known planets.
 The galaxy is vast, the universe even more so.
 Some science fiction books never return to Earth at all.
-Some begin on planets populated by aliens, or populated by people who colonized it – either recently or a long time ago.
+Some begin on planets populated by aliens, or by people who have colonized it either recently or a long time ago.
 In A Fire Upon the Deep by Vernor Vinge, most of the story takes place on an alien planet populated by creatures who live in packs of hive minds.

 7. In space

-Sometimes a science fiction setting isn’t on a planet at all.
+Sometimes, a science fiction setting isn’t on a planet at all.
 Sometimes a science fiction story is set in space.
-This could mean your characters spend most of their time on a space station or a spaceship, such as in Becky Chambers’s Long Way to a Small, Angry Planet.
+This could mean your characters spend most of their time on a space station or a spaceship, such as in Becky Chambers’s The Long Way to a Small, Angry Planet.
 Or, as in our own writing coach Katie Khan’s novel Hold Back the Stars, all or part of your story might take place in just the empty black, with very little to separate your characters from the void.

-It’s also important to note that there are some books that combine more than one type of setting.
+It’s important to note that there are some books that combine more than one type of setting.

 And we cannot forget science fantasy settings, which have long been a staple of speculative fiction.
-Star Wars is a classic example, although a more recent example would be Gideon the Ninth by Tamsyn Muir.
+The Star Wars franchise is a classic example, although a more recent example would be Gideon the Ninth by Tamsyn Muir.
 There are space shuttles and multiple planets; there are also swords and necromantic magic.
-The author blends science fiction and fantasy together and since the setting is internally consistent, you can easily suspend your disbelief.
+The author blends science fiction and fantasy together, and since the setting is internally consistent, you can easily suspend your disbelief.

 Mix and match as best suits your story.
 Combining elements is often the way to create something that feels fresh.

 Want to write something in an urban fantasy setting but also in space?
-Go ahead and build that gritty, multicultural space station with an underlying magic system.
+Go ahead and build that gritty, multicultural space station with an underlying magic system!
 Want to write a far-future fantasy where people have rejected technology and returned to a feudal society?
-Sure, Erika Johansen did it in The Queen of the Tearling.
+Sure!
+Erika Johansen did it in The Queen of the Tearling.

 While some typical fantasy settings are more common than others, these genres invite us to speculate.
 So speculate.